Data collection for Carbon Reporting

 - Discuss the barriers and opportunities to collecting primary data, and develop a plan to collect data for your project.

 - Learn about how to use the CCF Carbon Reporter

-Further details and dates for the 'Data Collection for Carbon Reporting' workshop in 2018 are available through the events section of the CCF website.
+Further details and dates for the 'Data Collection for Carbon Reporting' workshop in 2019 will be made are available through the events section of the CCF website.

 Data Collection Sheets